BSc Software Engineering, Class of 2014

-'I’m currently a managing director of Frogspark.
-The company provides three core services: bespoke website design/development, web application development and digital marketing.
+'I’m currently a managing director of Frogspark, with offices in both Derby and Nottingham.
+The company provides three core services: bespoke website design/development, web application development and SEO.
 We have a vast array of projects but a particular area I enjoy is creating cloud based systems for our clients.

 'We also work with a wide range of clients in different industries.
 Frogspark became a very reputable web development company amongst fitness bloggers and personal trainers so we decided to develop a second company, Lift, which is aimed at that industry specifically.